Your First Binary Simulations with POSYDON 🌠

 When you ran the population, you might have seen that a temporary folder with the name 1e+00_Zsun_batches

-was created while the binaries were evolved.
+was created while the binaries were being evolved.
 This is a temporary folder in which populations are temporarly saved.
 After the binary evolution has finished, the binaries in the folder are moved to a single file named 1e+00_Zsun_popululation.h5

 .
-This is done automatically, when you run a population using the PopulationRunner
+This is done automatically when you run a population using the PopulationRunner

 The created file contains 3 main components: